Summarize this article:

 To multiply two decimal numbers, we have to follow the steps mentioned below:

-Step 1: Ignore the decimals and multiply the numbers as you would normally.
+Step 1: Ignore the decimals and align right

-Step 3: Place the decimal point accordingly in the final answer.
+Step 4: Place the decimal in the answer

 In real-life, decimals are used and multiplied for various purposes.
 Let us take a look at them here: